syseleven/academy-deepdive-observability/101-kube-prometheus-stack/README.md

   ```

 * Important!
-  Since we only have RWO storage for persistent volumes and Grafana is not deployed as a StetefulSet
+  Since we only have RWO storage for persistent volumes and Grafana is not deployed as a StatefulSet
   we have to make sure the grafana pod is scheduled on the same node its PVC is attached to.
   So, let's reserve the first node for Grafana by setting a label.